 (2) A term has the same meaning in these regulations as it has in the Code unless the contrary intention appears in these regulations.

+[Regulation 3 amended: SL 2021/95 r.
+36.]

 4. Standing charges

 (1) For each quarter, for each network that during any of the quarter is specified in Schedule 1 and is a covered network, a charge is payable in connection with the performance by the arbitrator and the Board of their functions under the Act and the Energy Arbitration and Review Act 1998 Part 6.